 The NMBA expects that all nurses and midwives in Australia seek out and be part of the workplace induction and/or local orientation provided by their employers.

-Guidance for employers on the content to include in their workplace induction and/or orientation will soon be published.
+Guidance for employers on the content to include in their workplace induction and/or orientation is available for download at the bottom of this page.